CheWeiChang1992/My_Personal_Notes/Barley_DH_RNA_experiment.md

 - `2020-03-13`: Seed sterilization
                       - We used the sterilization protocol for wild barley -> **sterilize seeds with 4% hypochlorite with 1 min.
 But we used the commercial bleach (2.8% sodium sodium hypochlorite without dilution) instead.**
                       - **All the process of sterilization and sowing seeds were done in the laminar flow cabinet.**
-                      - 1. Prepare bleach and sterile water in separate beakers.
+                      - 1. Preparing bleach and sterile water in separate beakers.
+And writing the IDs of accessions on the Petri dishes and their lids (Note: Ensure the lids covering Petri dishes when writing the IDs).
+                      - 2. The seeds were sinked the bleach for 1 min and then rinsed in the sterile water
+                      - 3. Putting seeds on a piece of filter paper in a Petri dish.
+                      - 4. Covering seeds with a piece of filter paper
+                      - 5. Adding 9 ml sterile water using the syringe
+                      - 6. Covering Petri dish with the lid and using tapes to secure the lid
+                      - 7. Moving Petri dishes into the growth chamber.

+- `2020-03-18`: Harvesting seedlings
-                      - 2.
+                      - 1.